couchbaselabs/couchbase-java-workshop/README.md

 1. The Java Development Kit (JDK) 1.7 or newer must be installed.
 2. Maven 3.0 or newer must be installed.

 Tools that would prove useful for this workshop, but are not required, is the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) and [IntelliJ IDEA](https://www.jetbrains.com/idea/download/).
+Instead of Docker you can use [Ansible](https://github.com/couchbaselabs/ansible-couchbase-server) or the Couchbase Server binary distribution.

 ## Agenda